irfand2/crypticapp/DEVELOPMENT.md

 ---
  - **4/20/2020**
-   - Added two encryption methods:
+   - Added two encryption methods
    - Set up the SHA1 cinder block.

  - **4/21/2020**
    - Fixed issues regarding the cinder block.
    - Added a SHA1 hashing using the library.
    - Wrote some simple tests for the encryption methods.

+ - **4/27/2020**
+   - Added two rectangles that will act as buttons.
+ - **4/28/2020**
+   - Added text inside the rectangles.
+   - Made rectangles clickable.